lgajowy/java9-modules/Java9 Modules.md

 ```

-It is a trivial module configuration but you can learn the following from it:
+It is a trivial configuration but you can learn the following from it:

 - module descriptor files by convention are placed in the root folder of the module
 - every module has a unique name
 - module descriptors define what packages are _exported_ from the module and what modules do they _require_

-The last bullet is strictly about the isolation I mentioned earlier.
-If you do not export your packages, they will remain hidden in your module, unavailable to other modules.
+The last bullet is strictly about the encapsulation I mentioned earlier.
+If you do not export your packages, they will remain hidden in your module -  unavailable to other modules.
 Analogically with requiring.
-If something is exported that does not mean that you can use it everywhere.
+If something is exported that doesn't mean that you can use it everywhere.
 You have to explicitly require it (except with the java.base module - for convinience every module automatically requires it).
 If you won't do the above, the application won't even compile.

-Let's notice that _public_ keyword changes it's meaning in java 9.
+Let's notice that the _public_ keyword changes it's meaning in java 9.
 Before modules, it meant that a public code is visible everywhere.
-Now it means that the code is not visible unless the package is exported.
+Now it means that the code is not visible outside the module if the package is not exported.
 It's a good thing - this gives the possibility for hiding internal APIs so that no other module could use it somewhere else.

 ## Building the timeteller app